jeffdarmawan/it5006-team-16/README.md

 # it5006-team-16

-To run the streamlit app: `makeee
+To run the streamlit app: `make run`